 Why Prefer the Headlamp to the Flashlight?

-- Freedom of movement: After being positioned on your forehead, the headlamp leaves both your hands free and allows you to do an unlimited number of activities necessary for hiking: looking at your map, cooking, sorting your backpack, etc.
+- Freedom of movement: Once secured on your forehead, a headlamp provides the invaluable benefit of leaving both your hands free and allows you to do an unlimited number of activities necessary for hiking: looking at your map, cooking, sorting your backpack, etc.

 - Weight: a headlamp weighs a maximum of 100g and some even lighter models weigh only 35g.
 On the contrary, flashlights are heavier and much more cumbersome and we all know that every gram counts when hiking!